AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55352-creating-credit-memos-with-reward-points.md

 10. Go to **[!UICONTROL Admin]** > **[!UICONTROL Sales]** > **[!UICONTROL Orders]** > **[!UICONTROL Invoice]** and ship that order.
 11. Go to [!UICONTROL Credit Memo] and update the *Qty to Refund* to *8*.
 12. Tick the **[!UICONTROL Refund Reward Points]** checkbox and  click **[!UICONTROL Refund offline]**.
-13. Try to refund the other two remaining products from the order, using the *[!UICONTROL Credit Memo]*.
+13. Try to refund the other two remaining products from the order, using the [!UICONTROL Credit Memo].

 <u>Expected results</u>:

-* The Admin creates [!UICONTROL Credit Memos] to return the remaining two products.
+* The Admin creates [!UICONTROL Credit Memo] to return the remaining two products.
 * The order status is *Completed*.

 <u>Actual results</u>: